American media creates an unfriendly tease culture, in contrast to a more inviting flirt culture.

 National cultures consists of general trends even though there are all kinds of men and women within each country.
-It's never all women or men.
-Individuals can make personal choices.
-Culture is a social influence that does not always reflect who individual women and men really are.
+Culture is a social influence that does not fully reflect who individual women and men really are.
 And it’s not about men versus women: It’s about social influences that create beliefs that design the rules of the game for both sexes to lose or for both sexes to win.

-Tease culture is often described as the "objectification" of women for the advantage of men, but there are actually no winners because it also devalues male emotions and sexuality, and sabotages connection between men and women.
+Tease culture is often described as the "objectification" of women for the advantage of men, but there are actually no winners because it also devalues male emotions and sexuality while sabotaging connection between men and women.

 Sexual responses are triggered in men at the expense of emotions and basic respect.
 Advertisements try to get men and women to buy through sexual associations and sometimes making us feel inadequate.
 In these images female sexuality is emotionally disconnected and instrumentalized to manipulate men.

 When the female body is on a pedestal as the prize, male sexuality is seen as less valuable than female sexuality.
 Men are presented as wanting, even begging, and women are presented as having the power to give or deny it.